FreeSplit/FreeSplit/backend/README.md

 # FreeSplit Backend

-REST API backend for the FreeSplit expense splitting application, built with Go and SQLite.
+Clean REST API backend for the FreeSplit expense splitting application, built with Go and SQLite.

 ## Overview

-The backend provides a REST API that handles all the core functionality for expense splitting, including group management, participant management, expense tracking, and debt calculations.
-It uses SQLite for data persistence and provides a clean REST interface for the frontend.
+The backend provides a simple REST API that handles all the core functionality for expense splitting, including group management, participant management, expense tracking, and debt calculations.
+It uses SQLite for data persistence and follows a clean architecture pattern with service layers for business logic.

 ## Database